davidekete/x402-Teller/packages/core/README.md

 # `@x402-teller/core`

-Self-hosted x402 payment facilitator with multi-chain support.
+Self-hosted x402 payment facilitator with Solana support.

 This package lets API sellers run their own x402 facilitator instead of relying on third-party services like Coinbase.
-It supports both Solana and EVM networks with built-in transaction tracking and dashboard capabilities.
+It supports Solana networks with built-in transaction tracking and dashboard capabilities.

 **What this package provides:**

 - Payment verification and on-chain settlement
-- Multi-chain support (Solana mainnet/devnet, Base, Base Sepolia, and other EVM networks)
+- Solana support (mainnet and devnet)
 - Transaction tracking with database models (Sequelize ORM)
 - Dashboard endpoints for analytics and transaction history
 - Public key endpoints for wallet-based authentication